NCIOCPL/ebms/README.md

-# EBMS 4.0
+# EBMS

+The PDQ® Editorial Board Management System (EBMS) supports the work of the U.S. National Cancer Institute to create and maintain comprehensive, evidence-based, up-to-date cancer content made available in the form of health professional cancer information summaries as a public service of the NCI.
+These published summaries are intended to

+- **improve the overall quality of cancer care** by informing and educating health professionals about the current published evidence related to individual cancer-related topics and
+- **support informed decision making between clinicians and patients**.

+The summaries are produced, maintained, and updated regularly by six editorial boards comprised of oncology specialists in fields including medical, surgical, and radiation oncology; epidemiology; psychology; genetics; and complementary and alternative medicine.
+Each board reviews published research findings on a monthly basis and meets several times a year to review and discuss updates to their summaries.
+The boards are not formal advisory or policy-making boards for the NCI.
+The EBMS is used to manage the identification of the newly-published relevant literature and to track to various stages of the review process.

-This version of the PDQ® Editorial Board Management System has been rewritten to use Drupal 9.x or later.
+This version of the EBMS has been rewritten to use Drupal 9.x or later.
 The project directory was initialized with the command `composer create-project drupal/recommended-project ebms4`.
 After the new version was deployed to production the old repository was retired and replaced with the new one (renamed from "ebms4" to "ebms").

 This page focuses on setting up `Docker` containers for doing